chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 ## Local implementation with DDR

 If the local forwarder can be upgraded to offer an encrypted DNS service, this can then be made discoverable through classic DDR.
-If the device has a private IP (as presumed for RVS), a self-signed certificate is sufficient.
+If the device has a private IP (as presumed for RVS), a self-signed certificate is sufficient as long as the client supports the Opportunistic Discovery mode of DDR.
 Onward queries to the internet SHOULD also be protected with encryption.

 ## Move upstream